-In this article, we explored how computer science, data science, and linguistics come together to provide enormous economic value through natural language processing.
+In this article, our Melbourne agency explored how computer science, data science, and linguistics come together to provide enormous economic value through natural language processing.
 We explored how challenges in its history were overcome, and the benefits it brings to society today.
 We explained a few sub-processes that aid NLP while being independently valuable and touched on how companies can use AI to improve their business ventures.
 AI has been said to be the next electricity, as it enhances and transforms industries around the world.
 It is important that we stay active in this conversation as it evolves, and learn how to use this technology it ourselves.

 Sign up to get insights & inspiration in your inbox.